Nitish7040/Front_A_Thon/README.md

-# Thia is a frontend project of the ecommerce website.
+# This is a frontend project of the ecommerce website.
 # IN this i can used technology like :- "HTML","CSS","JAVASCRIPT".